carlo-monti/EarCoach/README.md

 listen();
 // and so on...
 ```
 having the following instruction waiting on the lock for the completion of the previous.
-Teacher implements three listener interfaces, one for every action and whenever an action is completed, a callback function is executed leaving the lock.
+Teacher implements three listener interfaces, one for every action and whenever an action is completed, a callback function is executed freeing the lock.

 The app is implemented as a fsm with four states: HOME, EXERCISE, SETTINGS, PARAMETER and the states are represented with the Fsm enum.
 At every cycle the Teacher evaluates the keyword that has been received as input using the method *updateFSM*.
 This method calls the *execute* method on the current state of the fsm and it receives the new state and a list of available keywords.
 After that the app start listening for the given keywords and so on...